 O’Brien, Tim, and Martin Naparsteck.
 "An Interview."
 Contemporary Literature 32.1 (1991): 1-11.
 Print.

 What is the First-Year Reading Experience?

-Some classes may include it as a textbook and others may simply refer to it, but students will always be told when they receive the syllabus and will have ample time for any mandatory reading.
-There is also a wonderful writing contest with a cash prize for students’ essays about the book.
+Some classes may include it as a textbook and others may simply refer to it, but students will always be told where it is required when they receive the syllabus and will have ample time for any mandatory reading.
+There is also a writing contest with a cash prize for the best student essays about the book.
 This year, the author of the book will come to campus to present a free lecture about the book and conduct an exclusive forum for students to ask questions.
-The book is available online from the bookstore or when students arrive on campus.
+The book is available to purchase online from the bookstore or when students arrive on campus.

 We believe that books forge powerful bonds and we are excited to begin the discussions this year!